fabien-marty/smartjob-trigger-service/README.md

 This is a **generic** GCP/Cloud Run Service (docker image):

 - to receive GCP/EventArc notifications about new objects created in a bucket (event type: `google.cloud.storage.object.v1.finalized`)
-- and to launch a GCP/Cloud Run Job (or Vertex Custom Job) with the [smartjob](https://github.com/fabien-marty/smartjob) library
+- and to launch a GCP/Cloud Run Job (or GCP/Batch Job or GCP/Vertex Custom Job) with the [smartjob](https://github.com/fabien-marty/smartjob) library

 ## Features